 Inflation poses a Major threat

 Another major threat is runaway inflation.
 Just look at Zimbabwe’s monetary crisis.
 Zimbabwe experienced some major economic slowdowns and high war prices in the Second Congo War.
 In these tight conditions, Zimbabwe was caught printing money to buy US dollars to pay the International Money Fund.
 Once government printing was exposed, the value of the Zimbabwe’s dollar dropped.
 In order to maintain government programs and fund supporters, more money had to be printed, declining the value further and tipping the situation into an out of control downward spiral.
 At introduction in 1980, the Zimbabwe dollar was worth the same as a US dollar.
 In 2001, a US dollar was worth 100 Zimbabwe dollars.
 By 2009, The US dollar was worth $2,621,984,228 Zimbabwe dollars.

 If the US government is forced to print extra money to pay its massive official debt, it could tip the scales and enter the Zimbabwe death spiral.
 I would not be surprised at all by this outcome.
 After all, they’ve already created billions of dollars in recent years with the quantitative easing programs for the 2008 financial crisis.
 With the decrease in dollar power, more dollars will be needed for medicare, military, and salaries for officials.
 That money will have to be printed, further decreasing the dollar.
 How will that sit for your parked cash?

 Precious Metals Problems

 Traditionally, this is where the gold and silver bugs get really excited.
 A widespread economic crisis is exactly what they think they’ve prepared for.
-They will use charts of dollars vs. gold prices to show you that precious metals are the way to maintain and grow wealth.
+They will use charts of dollars vs. gold prices to show you that precious metals are the way to maintain and grow wealth and cite thousands of years of using gold as money.

 A much as I wish the answer were that simple, it isn’t.
 I wish I could justify buying as much of those brilliant beautiful metals as my bank account can handle and call myself “prepared”.
 They are a good protection (maintain purchasing power) against a declining dollar, but probably won’t help you during the actual crisis.

 Precious Metals don’t Maintain Value in a Crisis